ember-learn/guides-source/guides/release/state-management/computed-properties.md

-that you may encounter them in code that hasn't been updated to tracked properties just yet, either in existing applications or in the wider Ember ecosystem, so this guide exists both to describe how they work and can be used, and how they interoperate with tracked properties.
+that you may encounter them in code that hasn't been updated to tracked properties just yet, either in existing applications or in the wider Ember ecosystem, so this guide exists both to describe how they work and can be used, and how they work with tracked properties.

 ## Computed Property Usage